 One of the challenges in the market is restrictions on the volume of construction and the size of the product itself.
-Aircrafts are made up of extremely large components and AD machines are limited to the smaller volumes generally offered by most 3D printing methods.
+Aircrafts are made up of extremely large components and Additive Manufacturing machines are limited to the smaller volumes generally offered by most 3D printing methods.

 However, the 3D printing space has made significant advances such as the fuselage panel by STELIA as well as GE working on solutions to solve this constraint.
 Boeing earned a Guinness world record for printing the largest single piece object – a wing trim tool – in a mere 30 hours.

-While AD has been present in the industry a while, reports suggest a growth of 23% between 2017 and 2021.
+While Additive has been present in the industry a while, reports suggest a growth of 23% between 2017 and 2021.

 3D CT & Additive Manufacturing